Skip to main content

 Privacy and access

 Sessions can contain prompts, reasoning, tool inputs, and tool outputs.
 Treat them as sensitive operational data.
 Workspace settings may redact session content for users who are not allowed to view another user’s activity.
 Admins with the required permission can view unredacted session content when needed for investigation.
-Recommended rollout:
+Sessions work best when enabled gradually — observe first, then enforce, then expand.
+The same phased approach applies when moving from a pilot to org-wide deployment:

-2. Enable session privacy if your workspace expects user-level confidentiality.
+2. Enable session privacy if your workspace expects user-level confidentiality (see Privacy and access).

-3. Use Alert mode before Block mode for new tool scanners.
+3. Use Alert mode before Block mode for new tool scanners and AgentGuard.
+Alert mode logs detections without blocking, so you can tune sensitivity on real traffic before enforcing.

 Troubleshooting